Querying of the Data

 MYOB Acumatica Framework provides a custom language called BQL (business query language) that developers can use for writing database queries.
 BQL is written in C# and based on generic class syntax, but is still very similar to SQL syntax.

 MYOB Acumatica Framework provides two dialects of BQL: traditional BQL and fluent BQL.
-We recommend that you use fluent BQL because statements written in fluent BQL are simpler and shorter than the ones written with traditional BQL.
+We recommend that you use fluent BQL because statements written in fluent BQL are simpler and shorter than those written with traditional BQL.
 Further in this topic, the examples are written in fluent BQL.

-BQL has almost the same keywords as SQL does, and they are placed in the same order as they are in SQL, as shown in the following example of BQL.
+BQL has almost the same keywords as SQL does, and they’re placed in the same order as they are in SQL, as shown in the following BQL example.

 SelectFrom<Product>.Where<Product.availQty.IsNotNull.